Primeval forests in Germany - the Kellerwald Edersee National Park

 There are hardly any real primeval forests in Central Europe.
-The smallest remnants of it can be found in the Bavarian Forest, in the Alps and on the Edersee in Hesse.
-We learned this during our visit to the forests around Lake Edersee.
-However, there are forests whose tree population can be traced back to the time after the ice age.
-They are also few and far between in densely populated Europe.
-But some of these forest islands have been preserved on noble land.
-These include the areas of the Kellerwald-Edersee Nature Park.
+The smallest remains of it can be found in the Bavarian Forest, in the Alpine region and in the Kellerwald Edersee National Park Hessen.
+We found out about this during our visit to the forests around the Edersee.
+Here you can hike well and learn a lot of interesting things about the primeval forests in Germany.
+There are forests whose tree population can be traced back to the time after the Ice Age.
+They too are few and far between in densely populated Europe.
+But some of these forest islands have been preserved on aristocratic property.
+This includes the areas of the Kellerwald-Edersee Nature Park.

 These natural forests were mostly part of hunting grounds.
 There humans did not intervene much in the course of nature.
 They are therefore considered as primeval forest.
 That's the case in the forests of the county Waldeck-Pyrmont.
 The counts surrounded even after a protest of the farmers their Wäldereien with a fence.
 This was to prevent the game from hitting the crops.
 This not only benefited the peasants, but also the beech forest.
 This spread out behind the fence border.